lunarc/lunarc_docs/docs/users_guide/users_guide_example_mpi_2.md

 cp -p result.dat $SLURM_SUBMIT_DIR
 ```

-Again, applications using the Intel MPI library need starting with
+Again, applications using the Intel MPI library need to start with **srun**, see above.
-`srun`, see above.

 ## Modifications required for file I/O on all nodes

-As discussed in the comments of the sample script, the script assumes
-that only MPI-task 0 on the head node reads the input file and writes to
-the output file.
-If for your MPI application every MPI task reads the
-input file(s), replace the line
+As discussed in the comments of the sample script, the script assumes that only MPI-task 0 on the head node reads the input file and writes to the output file.
+If for your MPI application every MPI task reads the input file(s), replace the line

     cp -p input.dat $SNIC_TMP